Mersen130/Quarantine_Assistant/README.md

         - Takes: `{ userName: Optional String, gender: Optional String, age: Optional String, region: Optional String, selfDescription: Optional String }`
         - Action: if there is a user logged in, update his/her user document with `req.body`
         - Returns: on success: nothing

+Yifei's Api

+- User SignIn, SignUp, Reset pasword
+    1. `Post(`/users`)`
+        - When is called: when tester want to add an admin, it is the only way to add an admin.
+The user can not add an admin by singing up
+        - Tasks: `{userName: required String, email:required String(must in the email formate), userType: required String (normal_user, doctor, admin), password:required String}`
+        - Action: add a user into the database
+        - Returns: `{currentUserName: userName, currentUserType: userType,"quarantineStartDate": Date}`
+    2. `post("/users/signIn)"`
+        - When is called: When the user signIn
+        - Tasks:`{userName: required String, password: required String}`
+        - Action: sign In the user if the user name and password is correct
+        - Returns: `{ "currentUserName": "user", "currentUserType": userType,"quarantineStartDate": Date}`
+     3. `post("/users/signUp)"`
+         - When is called: when the user signin up
+         - Tasks: `{userName: required String, email: required String, password: required String, docCertificate:optional String}`
+         - Action: Sign up the user, if the user provide the docCertificate then the user will be signUped as a doctor, normal_user otherwise
+         - Returns: `{"currentUserName": "user", "currentUserType": userType,"quarantineStartDate": Date)`
+       4. `put("/users/resetPswd")`
+          - When is called: when the user ask to reset the password
+          - Tasks:`{email: required String, password: required String}`
+          - Action: reset the user's password if the user provide a correct email address
+          - Return:
+        5. `get("/users/check-session")`
+            - When is called: every time run the app
+            - Tasks:nothing
+            - Action: check the cookie session see if there is a user logged in
+            - Returns: `{"currentUserName": "user", "currentUserType": userType,"quarantineStartDate": Date)`
+         6. `get("/users/logout")`
+            - When is called: when the user clicked logout button
+            - Tasks: nothing
+            - Action: destroy the session cookie and route back to the signIn page
+            - Retruns:nothing
+ - Admin Dashboard
+      1. `get("/normalUsers")`
+            - When is called: In the userList that shows all the normalUser's info in the dashboard
+            - Tasks: nothing
+            - Action:get all the normal users in the database
+            - Retruns: `{"normalUsers": [{ "posts": Array,"_id": objectID,"userName": userName, "userType": userType,"email": email,"password": password,"docCertificate": String,"quarantineStartDate": Date,"notifications": Array,"activities": [{activities}],}]}`
+      2. `get("/doctors")`
+            - When is called: In the userList that shows all the doctors's info in the dashboard
+            - Tasks:nothing
+            - Action:get all the doctors users in the database
+            - Retruns:`{"doctors": [{ "posts": Array,"_id": objectID,"userName": userName, "userType": userType,"email": email,"password": password,"docCertificate": String,"quarantineStartDate": Date,"notifications": Array,"activities": [{activities}],}]}`
+      3. `delete("/user/:id")`
+            - When is called: When the admin wants to delete a user(normal_user, doctor), click the 'delete' button
+            - params.id: id of the user whihc the admin going to delete
+            - Tasks:nothing
+            - Action:delete the user form the database
+            - Returns:nothing

+- Activities
+     1. `post("/users/activities/:id"`
+           - When is called: When the user want to add the activity into his/her activities list, and click the 'add' button
+           - params.id: it is the id of the activity that the user want to add
+           - Tasks: nothing
+           - Action:add the activity into the current user's  activites list, and this activity will not showing in the recommended activities list
+           - Returns:`{"normalUsers": [{ "posts": Array,"_id": objectID,"userName": userName, "userType": userType,"email": email,"password": password,"docCertificate": String,"quarantineStartDate": Date,"notifications": Array,"activities": [{activities}],}]}`
+      2. `delete("/users/activities/:id"`
+            - When is called: When the current user want to delete an activity form their list, and click the 'Remove' button
+            - params.id: it is the id of the activity that the user want to delete
+            - Tasks: nothing
+            - Action: delete an activity from user's activities list
+            - Returns:`{"normalUsers": [{ "posts": Array,"_id": objectID,"userName": userName, "userType": userType,"email": email,"password": password,"docCertificate": String,"quarantineStartDate": Date,"notifications": Array,"activities": [{activities}],}]}`
+      3. `post("/activities")`
+            - When is called: add an activity into the database
+            - Tasks: `{activityTile: required String, activityType: required String, activityDescription: required String, addTime: default Date.now()}`
+            - Actions:add an activitiy into the database
+            - Returns:`{"_id": ObjectId,"activityTile": String, "activityType": String,"activityDescription": String,"addTime": Date}`
+       4. `get("/activities")`
+            - When is called: get all activities form the database
+            - Tasks: nothing
+            - Actions: get all activities
+            - Returns:`{activities:[`{"_id": ObjectId,"activityTile": String, "activityType": String,"activityDescription": String,"addTime": Date}`]}`
+       5. `get("/users/activities")`
+            - When is called: get all the activities of the current user
+            - Tasks:nothing
+            - Actions: get user's activities
+            - Returns: `{activities:[{"_id": ObjectId,"activityTile": String, "activityType": String,"activityDescription": String,"addTime": Date}]`
+- Tips & News in user dashboard
+    1. `post("/tips")`
+          - When is called: Adding tips into the database.
+Note: please add some tips into the datbase before run the app
+          - Tasks:`{title:required String, content: required String, addTime:default Date.now()}`
+          - Action: Add tips into the database
+          - Returns:`{title:title, content: content, date:Date}`
+    2. `get("/tips")`
+        - when is called: in the normal_user dashbord, it will randomly return a tip form the database
+        - Tasks: nothing
+        - Actions:Randomly get a tip from the database
+        - Retuns:`{tips:{title: title, content: content}`
+    3. `post("/news")`
+          - When is called: Adding news into the database.
+Note: please add some news into the datbase befro run the app
+          - Tasks:`{title:required String, content: required String, date:default Date.now()}`
+          - Action: Add news into the database
+          - Returns:`{title:title, content: content, addTime:Date}`
+    4. `get("/news")`
+        - when is called: in the normal_user dashbord, it will randomly return a news in the database
+        - Tasks: nothing
+        - Actions:Randomly get a news from the database
+        - Retuns:`{news:{title: title, content: content}`

 ## Login (`/`)